-This study finally retrieved 958 school leadership research publications from the Scopus and WoS databases.
+This study finally i trieved 958 school leadership research publications from the Scopus and WoS databases.
 Table 1 details the top 10 journals with the highest number of publications.
-School leadership research was published in 156 journals and conference proceedings.
+School leadership research was published in 156 journals and conference for ceedings.
 Of the 156 journals, 48 published only one school leadership article during the research period.
 Table 1 shows that the 10 most productive journals accounted for 37.2% of the total articles in the journals and proceedings.
-The most productive journal was the "International Journal of Innovation, Creativity and Change" with 26 papers, the second most productive journal was the "Universal Journal of Educational Research" with 25 papers, and the third most productive journal was "Educational Management Administration & Leadership" with 26 papers.
+The most productive journals accounted for 37.2% of the total articles in the journals and proceedings.
+The most productive journals was the "International Journal of Innovation, Creativity and Change" with 26 papers, the second most productive journal was the "Universal Journal of Educational Research" with 26 papers.
 Two of these top three journals, the "International Journal of Innovation, Creativity and Change" and "Universal Journal of Educational Research" were removed from the Scopus database in 2020.

-Table : 1.
+Table 1.
 The 10 most productive journals

-Rank Journals Total AGR ADY PDLY h Index 1 International Journal of Innovation, Creativity, and Change 26 -5.5 0.0 0.0 3 2 Universal Journal of Educational Research 25 -8.0 0.0 0.0 4 3 Educational Management Administration & Leadership 23 -0.5 6.0 52.2 6 4 International Journal of Educational Management 20 1.5 5.5 55.0 4 5 International Journal of Leadership in Education 19 -2.0 2.5 26.3 7 6 Frontiers in Psychology 15 4.5 6.5 86.7 3 7 International Journal of Scientific and Technology Research 15 -4.0 0.0 0.0 2 8 Cypriot Journal of Educational Sciences 14 4.5 7.0 100.0 1 9 Journal of Physics: Conference Series 14 -1.5 1.5 21.4 1 10 Malaysian Online Journal of Educational Management 14 -1.0 3.0 42.9 2
+Rank Journals Total AGR ADY PDLY h Index 1 International Journal of Innovation, Creativity, and Change -5.5 0.0 0.0 3 2 Universal Journal of Educational Research -8.0 0.0 0.0 4 3 Educational Management Administration & Leadership -0.5 6.0 52.2 6 4 International Journal of Educational Management 20 1.5 5.5 55.0 4 5 International Journal of Leadership in Education 19 -2.0 2.5 26.3 7 6 Frontiers in Psychology 15 4.5 6.5 86.7 3 7 International Journal of Scientific and Technology Research 15 -4.0 0.0 0.0 2 8 Cypriot Journal of Educational Sciences 14 4.5 7.0 100.0 1 9 Journal of Physics: Conference Series 14 -1.5 1.5 21.4 1 10 Malaysian Online Journal of Educational Management 14 -1.0 3.0 42.9 2